ToshioCP/Gobject-tutorial/src/sec9.src.md

 - `tint_without_macro.c`

 They don't use macros.
-Instead, they register the interface or implement the interface to the type system directly.
+Instead, they register the interface or implementation of the interface to the type system directly.
 If you want to know that, see the source files in [src/tcomparable](tcomparable).

 ## GObject system and object oriented languages

-If you know any object oriented languages, you probably have thought that GObject and the language are similar.
+If you know any object oriented languages, you probably have thought that GObject and the languages are similar.
 Learning such languages is very useful to know GObject system.